 \section{Abstract}

-In recent years, observations of highly-ordered, hexagonal arrays of self-organized nanostructures on solids irradiated by ion beams at normal incidence have excited interest in this phenomenon as a potential route to high-throughput, low-cost manufacture of nanoscale devices.
-Experimental and theoretical work is converging on the hypothesis that these ordered structures only appear when irradiating binary, or impurity-laced monatomic targets.
-An important question now is to identify the fundamental mechanism behind structure formation, and recently many studies on this topic have appeared.
+In recent years, observations of highly-ordered, hexagonal arrays of self-organized nanostructures on binary or impurity-laced targets under normal-incidence ion irradiation have excited interest in this phenomenon as a potential route to high-throughput, low-cost manufacture of nanoscale devices or nanostructured coatings.
+The currently-prominent explanation for these structures is a morphological instability driven by ion erosion discovered by Bradley and Shipman; however, recent parameter estimates via molecular dynamics simulations suggest that this erosive instability may not be active for the representative GaSb system in which hexagonal structures were first observed.

-Two theories have recently been separately proposed.
-One well-studied analytical model predicts ordered patterns driven fundamentally by a morphological instability.
-However, such patterns are also observed in numerical simulations for which the driving mechanism is a compositional instability.
-To identify testable differences between the two theories, we propose here a generalized framework containing parameter regimes associated with both previously-proposed mechanisms.
-Analyzing the full model, we find that the compositional mechanism also contains all of the necessary ingredients for ordered patterns, and is clearly differentiated from the morphological mechanism by differences in parameter values and predictions on experiment.
-This suggests the utility of specific atomistic and experimental measurements to guide continued theoretical progress.
+Motivated by experimental and numerical evidence suggesting the possible importance of phase separation in ion-irradiated compounds, we here generalize the Bradley-Shipman theory to include the effect of ion-assisted phase separation.
+The resulting system admits a chemically-driven finite-wavelength instability that can explain the order of observed patterns even when the erosive Bradley-Shipman instability, and in a relevant simplifying limit, provides an intuitive instability criteria that agrees qualitatively with experimental observations on pattern wavelengths.
+Finally, we identify a characteristic experimental signature that distinguishes the chemical and morphological instabilities, and highlights the need for specific additional experimental data on the GaSb system.